derekmcloughlin/derekmcloughlin.github.io/_posts/2014-09-13-Haskell-Dice-Of-Doom-Part-1.md

 ## Calculating Attacking Moves

 Let's look at the `attacking-moves` function.
-Given a board and a player, finding out the list of attacking moves involves finding all the cells for that player and for each cell finding the list of attacking moves to the opposition's cells that are in the neighbourhood of the player.
+Given a board and a player, finding out the list of attacking moves involves finding all the cells for that player, and for each cell finding the list of attacking moves to the opposition's cells that are in the neighbourhood of the player.